Executive Summary:

 What are the best plants to attract honeybees to my garden?

 Some of the best plants to attract honeybees include Bee Balm (Monarda spp.), which is particularly loved by honeybees for its nectar; Coral Honeysuckle, known for its attractive tubular flowers; and Purple Coneflower (Echinacea purpurea), which is not only appealing due to its vibrant color but also its rich nectar content.
-These plants support not only the nutritional needs of bees but also enhance the ecological health of your garden.
+These plants not only support bees' nutritional needs but also enhance your garden's ecological health.

 How does the choice of plants affect honey production from bees?